josdem/hugo/content/techtalk/sysadmin/cloud_formation_ec2.md

 **Where**

-* `--parameters` A list of parameter structures that specify input parameters for the stack.
+* `--parameters` A list of parameter structure that specify input key and value for the stack.
 Go [here](http://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_Parameter.html) for more information.
 * In this case `b612` is the key pair name, the key I need in order to connect to my EC2 instance.